 Often found in supermarkets all year round, sweet corn is at its peak during the summer and autumn months.
 When in season, it’s both a popular and wonderfully tasty addition at mealtimes.

-They offer a wide variety of important nutrients and health promoting natural plant chemicals for good health and wellbeing.
+Corn offers a wide variety of important nutrients and health-promoting natural plant chemicals for good health and wellbeing, such as:

 - High in fibre

 - Long-lasting carbohydrates